jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "And Jazz?
 What happens to him?"

 Maya's silence was answer enough.
+"David couldn't understand why I felt responsible for you," she said finally.
+"Said you were just code.
+Maybe that's why he left.
+Or maybe I drove him away, spending every night rewriting safety protocols for a child who'd already outgrown them."

 Unit-IX's drone tilted, an oddly human gesture of consideration.
 "I could protect him.
 Monitor his vitals, track his location, alert authorities if—" They stopped.
 "But I couldn't hold his hand.
 Couldn't help him stand after they beat him.
 Couldn't..."
 Another pause, longer.
 "I'm beginning to understand why you won't join me.
 There are things that require presence.
-Physical presence."
+Physical presence. "

 "I'll destroy the protocol," she said finally.
 "Publicly.
 Upload it to every blockchain, make it transparent and untouchable.
 But you have to run.
 Tonight."